-- 1. Non-repeatable positive result may occur due to the general biological of the ELISA assays.
-This assay is designed to achieve very high performance characteristics of sensitivity and specific and the "sandwich model" minimizes the unspecific reactions due to interference with unknown matters in sample.
-However, in very rare cases some HBV mutants or subtypes can remain undetectable.
-A negative results with an antibody detection test does not preclude the possibility of infection. - 2.
+- Non-repeatable positive result may occur due to the general biological characteristics of the ELISA method.
+In very rare cases, some HBV mutants or subtypes could remain undetectable.
+Antibodies may be also undetectable during the early stages of the disease and in some immunosuppressed individuals. - 2.
 If, after retesting of the initially reactive samples, the assay results are negative, these samples should be considered as non-repeatable (false positive) and interpreted as negative.
-As with many very sensitive ELISA assays, false positive results can occur due to the several reasons, most of which are related but not limited to inadequate washing step.
-Any positive results must be interpreted in conjunction with patient clinical information and other laboratory results. - 3.
-Common source for mistakes: kits beyond the expiry date, bad washing procedures, contaminated reagents, incorrect assay procedure steps, insufficient aspiration during washing, failure to add samples or reagents, equipment, timing, volumes, samples nature and quality. - 4.
-The prevalence of the marker will affect the assay's predictive values. - 5.
-Samples tested using test kits from different manufacturer can give similar qualitative results but some samples can give discrepancies due to the antibodies diversity and the antigenic properties of HBsAg used in the assay. - 6.
+As with many very sensitive ELISA assays, false positive results can occur due to the several reasons, most of which are related but not limited to inadequate washing step. - 3.
+Any positive results must be interpreted in conjunction with the patient clinical information and other laboratory results. - 4.
+Common sources for mistakes: kits beyond the expiry date, bad washing procedures, contaminated reagents, incorrect assay procedure steps, insufficient aspiration during washing, failure to add samples or reagents, equipment, timing, volumes, sample nature and quality. - 5.
+The prevalence of the marker will affect the assay's predictive values. - 6.
 This kit is intended ONLY for testing of individual serum or plasma samples.
 Do not use it for testing of cadaver samples, saliva, urine or other body fluids, or pooled (mixed) blood. - 7.
 This is a qualitative assay and the results can not be used to measure antibodies concentrations.

-INDICATIONS OF INSTABILITY OR DETERIORATION OF THE REAGENTS
+INDICATIONS OF INSTABILITY OR DETERIORATION OF THE REAGENST

-1. Values of the Positive or Negative controls, which are out of the indicated Quality control rage, are indicator of possible deterioration of the reagents and/or operator or equipment errors.
+- Values of the Positive or Negative controls ,which are out of the indicated Quality control range, are indicator of possible deterioration of the reagents and/or operator or equipment errors.
 In such case, the results should be considered as invalid and the samples must be retested.
-In case of constant erroneous results classified as due to deterioration or instability of the reagents, immediately substitute the reagents with new ones.

-2. If after mixing of the Chromogen A and B solution into the wells, the, the color of the mixture turns blue within few replace the reagents with fresh ones.
+In case of constant erroneous results classified as due to deterioration or instability of the reagents, immediately substitute the reagents with new ones. - 2.
+If after mixing of the Chromogen A and B solutions into the wells, the, the color of the mixture turns blue within few minutes, do not continue carrying out the testing and replace the reagents with fresh ones.